yash-sharma1/docs-site/docs/api-reference/node-rpc.md

 **Enable Indexer**

 You need to enable indexer in `config.tml`.
-You can modify the `index_tags` to `tx.height`, which is the only tag we support now.
+You can modify the `index_tags` to include `tx.height`, which is the only tag we support now.
 In this way, you can index transactions by height by adding "tx.height" tag here.

 **Query Parameters**